5 Steps to Clean Your Cold Plunge

 5. Add Sirona

-Once your plunge is filled and water is circulating correctly:
+Once your plunge is filled and water is flowing:

-1. For water filled to the top hole of your HydroTub or HydroBarrel, syringe 20ml of Sirona Sanitizer (small bottle) and 60ml of the Sirona Oxidizer (large bottle) directly into the cold plunge water.
+1. For water filled to the top hole of your HydroTub or HydroBarrel, syringe 20mL of Sirona Sanitizer and 60mL of the Sirona Oxidizer directly into the water.

-2. Allow the solutions to circulate through the chiller for 24 hours.
+2. Allow to circulate through for 24 hours.
 For the first few hours you will notice cloudy water until circulation is complete.
 By the next day, your plunge should be crystal clear and ready for use.

-✅ Any time you fill your plunge with clean water, syringe Sirona Sanitizer & Oxidizer.
-Apply Sirona every 2 weeks to get the most out of your water.
+✅ When filling your plunge with clean water, apply Sirona Sanitizer & Oxidizer.
+Re-apply both Sirona bottles every 2 weeks to get the most time out of your water.

-✅ Check filter and replace based on discoloration, visible debris or low water flow back into your plunge.
-An every 2 week filter cleaning/replacement can keep your chiller operating more efficiently and keep your water cleaner for longer.
-When using the shut off valve on the bottom of your plunge, changing a filter can be completed in less than 60 seconds.
+✅ Check the filter and replace based on discoloration, visible debris or low water flow back into your plunge.
+Replacing the filter every 2 weeks can keep your chiller operating more efficiently and your water cleaner for longer.
+When using the shut-off valve on the bottom of your plunge, changing a filter can be completed in less than 60 seconds.

-✅ Ensure the green light is on between the filter and UV chamber.
+✅ Ensure green light is on for UV sanitation.
 When the light goes off, you will need to replace the UV bulb which can be purchased on our site.

 Related Articles